Envq/solar_tracker/README.md

 # Solar tracker 1 axis
-A simple solar tracker in Arduino Nano
+This is my implementation of a simple solar tracker in Arduino Nano for "Electronic devices and sensors" Course

 ## Schematic:
+0. Arduino Nano

 1. MOTOR:
     - 5V --> MOTOR+